Broccoli – Arugula – Kale Pesto and a Tribute of a SortApril 30, 2013 at 7:21 am | Posted in Dinner, Lunch, Pasta | 41 Comments

 I felt a a range of emotions about the bombings, from anger to sadness.
 I almost wanted to personally hurt the bombers..maim them in some way, like they did to the surviving victims Then I felt guilt..guilt that my friend took her life.
 What if I hadn’t backed out of our friendship and was there to talk to her or be with her that night?
 Could have I prevented it in some way?

-Every night, no matter what time I got home, or even if I was asleep, she would call once her boyfriend, soon to be, husband, was asleep.
+Every night, no matter what time I got home, or even if I was asleep, she would call once her boyfriend, soon to be, husband, hit the sack.
 She never slept at night..she couldn’t.
-She took her slumbers during the day when it was safe.
-She was afraid and was exhausted from battling those inner demons, so I always answered the phone.
+She took her slumbers during the day when it was safe, the daylight a wall of protection temporarily eradicating her inner demons.
+When late, late darkness fell, and the moon winked goodnight to our part of the world, she needed company, so I always answered the phone, no matter how exhausted I was.
 We would chat about anything and everything, for hours.
-She wanted to learn to cook and would occasionally ask me to explain certain recipes, the terms in them, the.techniques all unfamiliar to her.
+She wanted to learn to cook and would occasionally ask me to explain certain recipes and the terms in them, the.techniques all unfamiliar to her.

 She loved pesto, and one summer night, while sitting in her backyard talking to me..she inhaled a basil plant in her father’s garden and told me she was dying for pesto at that moment.
 I can still hear her, in between drags of her cigarette;